The word ‘interview’ makes us uncomfortable the second we qualify in the category of the interviewee.

 An interviewee is a person who is interviewed by the authority to qualify for a certain task or position.
 Well, you must have experienced an interview once in your school life.

-Back then, the interview decided the class you would be enrolled in, however now, interview is the process that decides your employment status
+Back then, the interview decided the class you would be enrolled in, however, now the interview is the process that decides your employment status

 In Person Interview: